approvals/ApprovalTests.Java/approvaltests/docs/tutorials/GettingStarted.md

 Here we are writing a single test that tries all 6 ( 3 ints * 2 String) combinations of inputs and the results those will produce.

-This will generate potentally hundreds or thousands of possible combinations of values.
+This will generate potentially hundreds or thousands of possible combinations of values.
 As before, the output will be displayed and, if the results are satisfactory, [Approve The Result](#ApprovingTheResult).

 <a name='ApprovingTheResult'></a>
-Approving The Result
+## Approving The Result
----
 When you run a test using ApprovalTests, it will generate a file named “YourTestClass.yourTestMethod.received.txt” (or .png, .html, etc.) and place it in the same directory as your test.